Brahm — The Supreme God

 The jeev and Brahm are both conscious and eternal.
 Other than these two similarities there are vast number of differences between them.
 Listed in Table 1 are a few of those differences.

-• "the one who is infinitely big and
+"The one who is infinitely big, and who makes others big."

 सत्यं ज्ञानमनंतम् ब्रह्म । -वेद